Deal with U.S. on key NAFTA rule closer, Mexico and Canada say

 Mexico and Canada support including in the main body of a renegotiated NAFTA provisions designed to set labor and environmental standards, Malpica and Bird said.
 Those issues are addressed in side agreements to the current NAFTA treaty.

-Reporting by Joe White in Traverse City, Mich.
-And Frank Jack Daniel in Mexico City; Writing by David Ljunggren; Editing by Alistair Bell
+Reporting by Joe White in Traverse City, Mich., and Frank Jack Daniel in Mexico City; additional reporting by Sharay Angulo in Mexico City; Writing by David Ljunggren; Editing by Alistair Bell and Diane Craft